MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation

 In this section, we conduct comprehensive ablation experiments to examine the effects of the key components of our MPG-SAM 2 and the influence of various model configurations.
 All experiments are carried out using the Ref-Youtube-VOS dataset.

-\textbf{Components Analysis.} To explore the influence of the key components of our model, we first construct a baseline model consisting solely of SAM 2 and the multimodal encoder.
-As depicted in \cref{components}, when we add the mask prior generator (MPG) to the baseline model, the special MPG-SAM 2 achieves 71.9\% $J\&F$, which is 1.6 higher than the baseline.
-While only the hierarchical global-historical aggregator (HGA) is imposed on the baseline, the $J\&F$ score of the special MPG-SAM 2 reaches 72.3\%, indicating a 2.0 improvement and further validating the module's superiority.
-With both components integrated, our MPG-SAM 2 delivers the best performance of 73.9\% $J\&F$.
+\textbf{Components Analysis.} To explore the influence of the key components of our model, we first construct a \textbf{baseline} model consisting solely of SAM 2 and the multimodal encoder.
+We improve the video baseline over image-based referring segmentation by (1) providing per-frame prompts ($P_{per}$) instead of only the first frame and (2) using the SAM 2 memory mechanism (Mem) instead of frame-independent segmentation.
+As shown in \cref{ablation}, these enhancements lead to the baseline by 10.4\% $\mathcal{J}\&\mathcal{F}$ and 3.2\% $\mathcal{J}\&\mathcal{F}$, respectively.

+After that, as depicted in \cref{components}, we first add the mask-text similarity loss ($\mathcal{L}_{sim}$) to the baseline, resulting in a 0.9\% $\mathcal{J}\&\mathcal{F}$ improvement.
+Building on this, we introduce the mask prior generator (MPG), and the special MPG-SAM 2 achieves 71.9\% $\mathcal{J}\&\mathcal{F}$, which is 1.6\% higher than the previous model.
+While only the hierarchical global-historical aggregator (HGA) is imposed on the baseline with $\mathcal{L}_{sim}$, the $\mathcal{J}\&\mathcal{F}$ score of the special MPG-SAM 2 reaches 72.3\%, indicating a 2.0\% improvement and further validating the module's superiority.
+With all components integrated, our MPG-SAM 2 delivers the best performance of 73.9\% $\mathcal{J}\&\mathcal{F}$.
 Note that the memory mechanism is excluded from HGA during performance calculations; when the MPG module is omitted, only the mask prior is not generated, while the global video feature production remains.